jimathy/jim-shops/README.md

 Config.Locations = {
 	["digitalden"] = { -- general name of the shops
-		["label"] = "Digital Den", -- The label of the shop that will be seen by players ["targetLabel"] = "Open Digital Den", -- Custom qb-target label (default: "Browse Shop") -- ["scenario"] = "PROP_HUMAN_SEAT_CHAIR_FOOD", -- Support for specifiying specific scenarios ["type"] = "items", -- What kind of items are in the shop -- ["job"] = "mechanic", -- Supports locking the shops to jobs's only -- ["gang"] = "lostmc", -- Supports locking the shops to gang's only ["killable"] = true, -- Makes it so you can kill the ped (maybe if you can rob that store) ["model"] = { -- A list of possible PED models for the shop to spawn `S_M_M_LifeInvad_01`,
+		["label"] = "Digital Den", -- The label of the shop that will be seen by players ["targetIcon"] = "fab fa-galactic-republic", -- Custom qb-target icon (default: "fas fa-cash-register") ["targetLabel"] = "Open Digital Den", -- Custom qb-target label (default: "Browse Shop") --["requiredItem"] = "phone", specify if this shop requires a certain item to be accessed (for examle:  a huntinglicense) --["scenario"] = "PROP_HUMAN_SEAT_CHAIR_FOOD", -- Support for specifiying specific scenarios ["type"] = "items", -- What kind of items are in the shop --["job"] = "mechanic", -- Supports locking the shops to jobs's only --["gang"] = "lostmc", -- Supports locking the shops to gang's only ["killable"] = true, -- Makes it so you can kill the ped (maybe if you can rob that store) ["model"] = { -- A list of possible PED models for the shop to spawn `S_M_M_LifeInvad_01`,